About Ashley County

 - The marriage license fee is $60.00 if both parties complete a premarital counseling course, or $86.00 without counseling.

-- Online ordering of Arkansas vital records is available through VitalChek at https://www.arkansas.gov/health/vital-records/, with additional convenience fees.
+- Online ordering of Arkansas vital records is available through VitalChek at https://www.arkansas.gov/health/vital records/, with additional convenience fees.

-Marriage licenses are issued by the Ashley County Clerk's office in Hamburg, with both parties required to appear in person with valid government-issued photo identification and Social Security numbers.
+Marriage licenses are issued by Ashley County Clerk's office in Hamburg, with both parties required to appear in person with valid government-issued photo identification and Social Security numbers.
 Divorce records are maintained by the Circuit Clerk where the divorce was granted.
 Arkansas vital records law is codified at Arkansas Code Annotated § 20-18-101 et seq.

 Business & Licensing

 For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, the Arkansas Secretary of State Business and Commercial Services Division is the primary filing office.
-The Secretary of State maintains a searchable online database at https://www.sos.arkansas.gov/business-commercial-services-bcs where anyone can search for registered business entities, view filing history, and obtain copies of articles of incorporation or organization.
+The Secretary of State maintains a searchable online database at https://www.sos.arkansas.gov/business-commercial-services-bcs where anyyou can search for registered business entities, view filing history, and obtain copies of articles of incorporation or organization.
 Professional and occupational licenses are issued by various state boards and commissions depending on the profession.

 Elections & Voter Records